-68 No right to inspect accounts and other records
+71 Right to inspect accounts and other documents and records

-Except as provided by law or authorised by the Directors or an ordinary resolution of the Company, no person is entitled to inspect any of the Company's accounting or other records or documents merely by virtue of being a shareholder.
+- 71.1 Each Director shall have the power to examine any accounting record, book, record, document or other record of corporate transactions of the Company and to communicate with the managers of the Company.
+The Secretary shall facilitate, as applicable, the exercise of such power by any Director. - 71.2 Except as provided by law or authorised by the Directors or an ordinary resolution of the Company, no person is entitled to inspect any of the Company's accounting or other records or documents merely by virtue of being a shareholder.

-69 Provision for employees on cessation of business
+72 Provision for employees on cessation of business